Citizens start Centerton mayor recall petition - NewsBreak

 Good mentioned allegations of miscommunication between city council members and the mayor.
 She also said there’s no supervision of department head positions.

-She referenced the former head of the Centerton Public Works Department, who was arrested December 2021 for making over $60,000 of unauthorized purchases working for the city.
+She referenced the former head of the Centerton Public Works Department, who was arrested in December 2021 for making over $60,000 of unauthorized purchases working for the city .

-Mayor Edwards said he did everything that needed to be done when he found about about both separate incidents.
+Mayor Edwards said he did everything that needed to be done when he found out about both separate incidents.
 He said changes have been made to make sure those situations don’t happen again.

 “We are a growing city.
 It’s unfortunate that this is happening, but we put some things in place to keep this from happening,” said Edwards.